This workshop aims to introduce how to make a Java application fully observable with:

 Docker Compose version v2.24.7

-It's strongly recommended to use Gitpod.
+It's strongly recommended to use Gitpod or GitHub Codespaces.
 You must create an account first.
 You then can open this project in either your local VS Code or directly in your browser:

 We will assume you will use GitPod for this workshop :)